dataluscorp/browser/testing/mozbase/docs/mozprofile.rst

 ====================================================================

-Mozprofile_ is a python tool for creating and managing profiles for Mozilla's applications (Firefox, Thunderbird, etc.).
+Mozprofile_ is a python tool for creating and managing profiles for Mozilla's applications (Datalus, Thunderbird, etc.).
 In addition to creating profiles, mozprofile can install addons_ and set preferences_ Mozprofile can be utilized from the command line or as an API.